-Drag Queen Story Hour (DQSH) in libraries, schools, invited as “models of diversity” to teach, entertain, educate kids about being a transgender person.
+Drag Queen Story Hour (DQSH) in libraries and schools, invited as “models of diversity” to teach, entertain, and educate kids about being transgender

 Its creator, Michelle Tea, came up with the idea after attending children’s library events traditionally hosted by “straight people.”
 She wanted to promote a more inclusive storytime and affirm LGBTQ families (kids with same-sex parents).

-DQSH spread like wildfire, and “gay, transgender people” were given an opportunity to preach their gay curriculum at libraries, schools, bookstores, and museums.
+DQSH spread like wildfire, and “gay, transgender people” were allowed to preach at libraries, schools, bookstores, and museums.

 1. Gay alphabet, “trans as a career,” twerking lessons taught by transvestites and transgenders